Thornhill, West Yorkshire: Sports

-Thornhill is home to the Savile Bowmen, an archery club that shoots at Thornhill Cricket and Bowls Club.
+The Savile Bowmen archery club shoots at Thornhill Cricket and Bowls Club.
 Three tennis courts are situated next to Thornhill Cricket and Bowls Club.
-This is home to Thornhill Tennis Club which currently have two teams in the Huddersfield and District Tennis League.
+Thornhill Tennis Club has two teams in the Huddersfield and District Tennis League.

 Amenities

 There are a number of local shops and off-licences in Thornhill and numerous takeaways ranging from traditional English to Italian cuisine.
 The nearest large supermarkets are in Dewsbury, which is connected by public transport.
 The area has two post offices with limited services.
 Overthorpe Post Office has recently undergone building work and is now part of the Onestop franchise.

 Other shops and services include a florist, dental surgery, beauty salon, a computer repair shop, a tattoo studio, a fish and chip shop and a couple of Indian takeaways.

 Survey of English Dialects site

-The area was also covered by the Survey of English Dialects owing to the belief that it was a hotbed of Yorkshire dialect.
+The area was covered by the Survey of English Dialects in the belief that it was a hotbed of Yorkshire dialect.
 A 2005 study compared the 1964 Thornhill recording with a recording from nearby Ossett in 1999.